neeschal00/django-advertools/README.md

 Using systemd service and socket files allows a more robust way of starting and stopping the application server.
 The Gunicorn socket will be created at boot and will listen for connections.
 When a connection occurs, systemd will automatically start the Gunicorn process to handle the connection.

-the below is the gunicorn socket file
+> **_NOTE:_** Check For syntax error in the service/socket file. the below is the gunicorn socket file "gunicorn.socket"
 ```
 [Unit]
 Description=gunicorn socket